CSI-Francisco-Gomez/CSI-Francisco-Gomez/README.md

-### Hi there 👋
+# Hi there 👋

-**CSI-Francisco-Gomez/CSI-Francisco-Gomez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+*CSI-Francisco-Gomez/CSI-Francisco-Gomez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on coding
--
+# *Hi i am learning how to code.
+I like coding :)*

 - 🌱 I’m currently learning coding
 -
-- 👯 I’m looking to collaborate on coding
+- 💬 Ask me about source 1 games
 -
-- 🤔 I’m looking for help with math class
--
-- 💬 Ask me about life, idk
--
-- 📫 How to reach me: twitch.tv/silentanloud
--
 - 😄 Pronouns:he/him
 -
-- ⚡ Fun fact: I have band kid humor
+- ⚡ Fun fact: anything that says ''fun fact'' you will read it
 -
--I like playing football and video games
+- 🏈 I like playing football and video games
--